-Even before I met my now-wife, people who knew me wondered if I would ever find a woman willing to put up with me.
+Even before I met my former wife, people who knew me wondered if I would ever find a woman willing to put up with me.
 And people (including me) who know my wife still wonder how or why she stayed married to me for so many years.
 As I understand it: I can be difficult to live with, at least in part because of my zealous reliance on systems and standards of my own contrivance, enhanced by blindness to non-verbal communication.

 So how did I end up married to an amazing woman?
 As she sometimes explains it: I “tricked her.”
 I don’t disagree with that, but I emphasize that I did not do so intentionally: The problem is that people can be Special Interests.
 And when I became interested in my future wife, it didn’t matter to her that I was “a little weird.”
 Compound the blinding passion of an early romantic relationship with the focused attention an aspie brings to bear on his Special Interest: Detecting the atypical traits that will strain a life together under those conditions is like trying to pick out sunspots while staring directly at the sun.